Each watch is carefully assembled by hand by one of our three in-house watchmakers.

 The amplitude is checked once more before attaching the dial.
 Once on, the dial is also thoroughly inspected.
 Due to the hand-made nature of every dial, small tweaks may be necessary to ensure the best possible fit.

-Each watch hand is hand-blued and, therefore, requires individual inspection for any blemishes and colour consistency before assembly.
+Each watch hand is thermally treated to a specific colour and, therefore, requires individual inspection for any blemishes and colour consistency before assembly.

 Once assembled, every watch is regulated to suit the wearer.
 Wrist preference, daily activity and storage are all considered to provide optimum accuracy for the individual wearer.